ZhijingY/ESE519-lab2/README.md

 ![a](https://github.com/ZhijingY/ESE519-lab2/blob/main/RPI-RP2.png)

 Go to Finder and find the "hello_world" folder under the build, visit the usb folder, drag and drop the hello_usb.uf2 file onto the RPI-RP2 icon.
 As soon as the file is dropped onto it, the RPI-RP2 will disappearr, indicating that it's now running the program.
-To monitor the output,
+To monitor the output, we can open a terminal window, type ```screen serial_port_of_board 115200```.
+In my case, it will be ```screen /dev/tty.usbmodem14201 115200```.
+115200 is the data transmission speed we set.